gustavohd18/My-find-series-IOS-and-android/README.md

 ## Key features:
 -  Search movies and series.
+-  Share movies and series with other users.
 -  See top 10 series and movies from IMDB.
 -  Added movies and series to favorite.
 -  See details about series or movie like name, description and trailer.